narnolddd/FETA3/README.md

 ## About
 FETA stands for "Framework for Evolving Topology Analysis", and is a multi-purpose java-based software for the analysis of evolving networks and models for their topology.

+### What can I use FETA for?

+* Obtaining time series of measurements on growing directed and undirected networks
+* Growing networks from a range of models and combinations of these
+* Fitting models to timestamped network data.
+* (Soon) investigating changes in network growth over time

+### What can't I use FETA for?

+* Networks with disappearing nodes or edges
+* Weighted networks/multigraphs

 ## Building and running

 ### Requirements